QuentinFelix/docs/pages/fundamentals.md

 #### Pathstrings

 Pathstrings are a way to describe a path &mdash; made up of curves and/or line segments &mdash; in text.
-In freesewing, wesupport the following operations in pathstrings:
+In freesewing, we support the following operations in pathstrings:

 - `M` : Move.
 The move operation moves to a specific point.
 Moving does not draw anything.
 It.s like moving across the paper without putting your pencil down.
 - `L` : Line.
 The line operation draws a line from where we are now to a given point.